7 Common Music Production Mistakes to Avoid

 music-production-mistakes-to-avoid

-One very common mistake is producing without a strong core idea.
+One very common mistake in the music industry is producing without a strong core idea.

 It could be a catchy harmony, an excellent sound design, quality reference tracks, or your track's overall vibe.